Ceremonial Band of the Waterloo Regional Police

 The Ceremonial Band of the Waterloo Regional Police is a Canadian police band based in Waterloo, Ontario.
 It was founded in 1977 when the WRPS was four years old.
 Since 2010, the band has partnered with local high schools and post-secondary institutions in the Waterloo-Oxford area.
 It is currently the only military-style brass and reed band that is attached to a Canadian police service.

-Being an organizational band for the community, it participates in local community functions and Parades, as well as travels outaide the region to attend musical tattoos and concerts.
+Being an organizational band for the community, it participates in local community functions and Parades, as well as travels outside the region to attend musical tattoos and concerts.
 It also takes responsibility for providing musical accompaniment for the ceremonial functions of the WRPS, including memorials and funerals of fallen police officers, award ceremonies and ceremonial inspections.
-Aside from the actual 70 member band, it also contains an 8 member colour guard and a 4 member drumline.
+Aside from the actual 70 member band, it also contains an 8-member colour guard and a 4-member drumline.

 The types of events the band performs at include the following examples: